 tribal historical, natural, and cultural resources.

-It is recognized by all parties to this agreement that any actions associated with these interests will adhere to each agency’s authorities and requirements.
-It is also recognized this collaborative will not make decisions or provide formal advice to county, state, or federal agencies.
+It is recognized by all parties to this agreement that any actions associated with these interests will follow each agency’s authorities and requirements.
+It is also recognized that this collaborative will make recommendations for consideration by county, state, or federal agencies, but will not be in a position to make decisions for those agencies.

-The following State, Federal, Tribal and Local Governments will work with other interested and affected parties to:
+The following State, Federal, Tribal, and Local Governments will work with other interested and affected parties to:

 define membership criteria,

-develop operating ground rules and guidelines in a charter or set of operating protocols that includes those interested and affected parties,
+develop ground rules and guidelines in a charter or set of operating protocols that includes those interested and affected parties,

 identify opportunities and mechanisms to establish the collaborative long-term,